 Getting started

-Goal of this chapter is to show step by step how to create simple design with topwrap.
+The purpose of this chapter is to provide a step by step guide on how to create a simple design with Topwrap.
+All the necessary files needed to follow this guide are in the examples/getting_started_demo directory.

 Important

-This is just an example, if you haven’t installed the topwrap yet go to the Installation chapter and make sure to install additional dependencies for topwrap parse.
+If you haven’t installed Topwrap yet, go to the Installation chapter and make sure to install the additional dependencies for topwrap parse.

 Design overview

-It consists of two cores: simple_core_1 and simple_core_2 that are connected to each other and to some external metanodes.
+It consists of two cores: simple_core_1 and simple_core_2 that connect to each other and to an external input/output.

-First step in creating own designs is to parse verilog files into ip core description yamls that are understood by topwrap.
+The first step when creating designs is to parse Verilog files into IP core description YAMLs that are understood by Topwrap.

-To generate ip core descriptions from these verilogs run:
+To generate the IP core descriptions from these Verilog files run:

 topwrap parse verilogs/{simple_core_1.v,simple_core_2.v}

-Topwrap will generate two files gen_simple_core_1.yaml and gen_simple_core_2.yaml that represent corresponding verilogs.
+Topwrap will generate two files simple_core_1.yaml and simple_core_2.yaml that represent the corresponding Verilog files.

 Creating the design

-Loaded ip cores can be found under IPcore section:
+The loaded IP cores can be found in the IPcore section:

 _images/side_bar_kpm.png

-With these IPcores and default metanodes you can easily create designs by dragging cores and connecting them.
+With these IP cores and default metanodes, you can easily create designs by dragging and connecting cores.

-Let’s make the design from the demo that was shown at the beginning of this guide.
+Let’s make the design from the demo in the introduction.

 _images/getting_started_project.png